hanwant9684/Save_Restricted_Content/replit.md

 # Telegram Media Bot - Replit Setup

 ## Overview
 This project is a Telegram bot designed to download and forward media from private and public Telegram channels.
-Its primary purpose is to offer media forwarding with advanced features such as queue management, a premium user system, and ad monetization integration.
+Its primary purpose is to offer media forwarding with advanced features such as download concurrency management, a premium user system, and ad monetization integration.
 The bot leverages Telethon for Telegram interaction and includes a WSGI server for handling ad verification, aiming to provide a robust and monetizable media sharing solution.

 ## User Preferences
 None specified yet.
 Add preferences as they are expressed.